greizgh/Phashword/README.md

 ## How to use Phashword?

-Once installed Phashword will handle every password fields.
-Phashword can be toggled per field by pressing "Escape" key (default).
+Once installed Phashword will be active by default.
+It means that every password fields will be handled by phashword.
-You can select other keys through addon preferences.
+You can toggle Phashword per field by pressing "Escape" key (default, other keys available through add-on configuration).
+You can also toggle Phashword per website using status checkbox in pop-up menu by clicking the Phashword icon in toolbar.
+If you prefer to only enable Phashword on particular websites, then you can change its default status in add-on configuration.

 ## License